 - Depending on the height of the facility, marking may be required.
 See http://wirelessestimator.com/articles/2016/new-faa-rules-will-require-some-50-to-200-foot-towers-to-be-marked/ - The High Terrain Area encompasses locations where the ground elevation exceeds or is within 35 feet beneath an Airspace Protection Surface, as defined by FAR Part 77 for the airport.
 Refer to ALUC for advisory review. - Obstructions.
-AERONAUTICS LAW PUBLIC UTILITIES CODE Division 9, Part 1 Chapter 4-Airports and Air Navigation Facilities Article 2.7- Regulation of Obstructions (excerpts): - o 21658.
+AERONAUTICS LAW PUBLIC UTILITIES CODE Division 9, Part 1 Chapter 4-Airports and Air Navigation Facilities Article 2.7-Regulation of Obstructions (excerpts): - o 21658.
 Construction of Utility Pole or Line in Vicinity of Aircraft Landing Area No public utility shall construct any pole, pole line, distribution or transmission tower, or tower line, or substation structure in the vicinity of the exterior boundary of an aircraft landing area of any airport open to public use, in a location with respect to the airport and at a height so as to constitute an obstruction to air navigation, as an obstruction is defined in accordance with Part 77 of the Federal Aviation Regulations, Federal Aviation Administration, or any corresponding rules or regulations of the Federal Aviation Administration, unless the Federal Aviation Administration has determined that the pole, line, tower, or structure does not constitute a hazard to air navigation.
-This section shall not apply to existing poles, lines, towers, or structures or to the repair, replacement, or reconstruction thereof if the original height is not materially exceeded and this section shall not apply unless just compensation shall have first been paid to the public utility by the owner of any airport for any property or property rights which would be taken or damaged hereby. - If a macro requires guy wires for support, depending on the height, it is advisable to have the wires "marked" (i.e., adding balls) so that small planes do not clip them since they may be invisible.
-Be advised that guy wires may be approved only through the Conditional Use Permit.
+This section shall not apply to existing poles, lines, towers, or structures or to the repair, replacement, or reconstruction thereof if the original height is not materially exceeded and this section shall not apply unless just compensation shall have first been paid to the public utility by the owner of any airport for any property or property rights which would be taken or damaged hereby.

-D. Radio Frequency Emissions.
+- If a macro requires guy wires for support, depending on the height, it is advisable to have the wires "marked" (i.e., adding balls) so that small planes do not clip them since they may be invisible.
+Be advised that guy wires may be approved only through the Conditional Use Permit. - D. Federal lands.
+If a wireless facility will be placed on property that is owned. managed, or governed by a federal agency, such as the National Park Service, a separate permit or assessment from the federal agency may be required. - E. Radio Frequency Emissions.
 Per 47 USC §332(c)(7), "No State or local government or instrumentality thereof may regulate the placement, construction, and modification of personal wireless service facilities on the basis of the environmental effects of radio frequency emissions to the extent that such facilities comply with the Commission's regulations concerning such emissions."